The asymptotic dimension of the grand arc graph is infinite: Asymptotic dimension of

 \section{Asymptotic dimension of $\G(\Omega)$}

 We prove Theorem~\ref{thm:ga}.
-Let $\Omega$ be a surface of infinite topological type and let $\M(\Omega)$ be the set of equivalence classes of maximal ends. \begin{definition} An essential, connected, compact subsurface $\Sigma \subset \Omega$ is \textit{fully separating} if every complementary component is adjacent to exactly one boundary component of $\Sigma$. \end{definition}
+Let $\Omega$ be a surface of infinite topological type with finite grand splitting $\SC(\Omega)$. \begin{definition} An essential, connected, compact subsurface $\Sigma \subset \Omega$ is \textit{fully separating} if every component of $\partial \Sigma$ is separating. \end{definition}

 Any compact subsurface can be enlarged to one that is fully separating: \textit{e.g.}\ we may glue $1$-handles between boundary components adjacent to the same complementary component and take the compact surface filled by the result.